Community & voluntary controlled schools

 Any permanent change in address must be notified in writing or by email to the Admissions Team as soon as possible.
 It will not be possible to make any changes to the home address for allocation purposes after 15 February as school offers will be finalised.
 However, please still inform the admissions team of changes of address after this date so that offer information can be sent to the correct address.

-If you suspect that someone has given false information to get a school place, please contact the admissions team.
+If you suspect that someone has given false information to get a school place, please contact the school admissions team.

-Please note that the Local Authority will take strong action and the place offered will be withdrawn, if any false or misleading information is given, including an address which is not the child’s home address as defined above.
+Please note that the local authority will take strong action, and the place offered will be withdrawn, if any false or misleading information is given, including an address which is not the child’s home address as defined above.

 Waiting list policy